dendrograms/astrodendro/docs/algorithm.rst

 Setting a minimum significance for structures (``min_delta``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If our data is noisy, we also want to avoid including local maxima that - while above the minimum absolute value specified above - are simply due to the noise, so we can also define a minimum height required for a structure to be retained.
+If our data are noisy, we also want to avoid including local maxima that - while above the minimum absolute value specified above - are simply due to the noise, so we can also define a minimum height required for a structure to be retained.
 This is the ``min_delta`` parameter in